 Dress code is smart-casual.
 Leisurewear is not permitted and blazer jackets are encouraged.

 Time your visit well.
 The small, intimate bar operates a no reservations policy.
 Duke's may be hidden, but it's reputation with the local establishment and with our American friends is legendary.

 35 St. James's Place

 Duke's Bar opens at 3pm with last orders taken at 9:15pm.

-For Bond fans, a short walk from Duke's Bar & Hotel is Peter Harrington Rare Books across Piccadilly on 43 Dover Street, Mayfair.
-They have in their collection, a rare first edition of Casino Royale listed for £50,000 as well as other remarkable works.
-And of course, there is Jermyn Street.
+For Bond fans, a short walk from Duke's Bar & Hotel is Peter Harrington Rare Books across from Piccadilly on 43 Dover Street, Mayfair.
+They have in their collection, a rare first edition of Casino Royale as well as other remarkable works.
+And of course, there's Jermyn Street nearby.

 • Casino Royale by Ian Fleming.